sidebar_left == rendered

 IBF Financial Training Scheme (IBF-FTS):

-• 30% of direct training cost will be eligible for funding
+• Singapore Citizens and PRs are eligible 30% of direct training cost will be eligible for funding

 • Singapore Citizens aged 40 years old and above will be eligible for 70% co-funding of direct training costs.